limikael/quickmin/README.md

 ```

 ## Single Admin Authorization
 With regards to authorization, quickmin can work with two different kinds of users.
-The first kind is a 'god user', which has its password configured in the
-`quickmin.yaml` file.
-The second type of user is stored in a user authentication table.
-The 'god user' is easier to get stated with, but the other type of user
-is generally what you would use in a real system once it is up and running, since it allows more fine grained role based authentication.
-The god user is defined in the `quickmin.yaml` file with the following lines.
-The god user will always have the role `admin`.
+The first type is called "configurations suers".
+The configuration user is defined in the `quickmin.yaml`, offering a quick setup for users.
+This user is particularly convenient for initial system deployment and works seamlessly even when the database is empty.
+However, the configuration user is limited - only one configuration user can be defined, and the credentals are fixed in the configuration file, they can not be changed during can not be changed during runtime.
+The configuration user will always have the role `admin`, and is defined like this in the `quickmin.yaml` file:

 ```yaml
 adminUser: "admin"